KeremCiftcii/KeremCiftcii/README.md

 # 👋 Hi, I'm Kerem Çiftçi

-🎓 I'm a 2-year Computer Programming student
+🎓 I'm a 2 year Computer Programming student
 💻 I've been involved in software development for 2 years
 🧑‍💻 I'm a Full Stack Junior Developer
 🎯 Specializing in .NET technologies